jongiddy/typle/README.md

 can have 0 to 12 components of any (sized) type, but both tuples must have the same length.

-The `typle_for!` macro loops over an index returning a new tuple with the specified components.
+The `typle!` macro loops over an index returning a new tuple with the specified components.
 For the function return type it creates a type tuple:
 `((A<0>, B<0>), (A<1>, B<1>),...)`.
 In the function body it creates a value tuple:
 `((a.0, b.0), (a.1, b.1),...)`.